FAQS

 HOW DO TELETHERAPY SESSIONS WORK?

-Doxy.me is used for all teletherapy appointments.
+Doxy.me is used for teletherapy appointments.
 No special equipment is required, and you can log on from a computer, tablet, or phone.
 You may want to log on 5-10 minutes before your session begins and complete the pre-call test to ensure your audio and video equipment are set up.
-If the counselor and client are disconnected multiple times, counselor may consider switching to audio call while remaining online through doxy.me.

 HOW WILL I KNOW IF COUNSELING IS EFFECTIVE?

 You and your counselor will identify goals in the first couple sessions which your counselor will be monitoring closely throughout your treatment.
 If you have any questions regarding your treatment plan or want to make changes, please let your counselor know.
+You may pause or request a referral at any time.
 If you feel you have improved and would like to discontinue, consult with your counselor to ensure you know how to get back in touch if you would like to return in the future.

 HOW MANY SESSIONS WILL I NEED TO ATTEND TO SEE PROGRESS?